OussMac/Libft/README.md

 	command -o \$\@ \$\<   |  `cc $(FLAGS) -o $@ $<`

 - **Phony targets :**
-	Adding .Phony to a target will prevent Make from confusing the phony target with a file name. in simple terms, commands and rules that are not meant to conflict with files with the same name for example :
+	Adding `.Phony` to a target will prevent Make from confusing the phony target with a file name. in simple terms, commands and rules that are not meant to conflict with files with the same name for example :
 `clean - all - recompile -fclean ...`

 <img src="attachment/a69bd5c176ad65579372d57be7a06407.png" />

+---
-### Libft.h (header file) :
+### Libft.h (header file):

 The header file in C is used to declare functions and variables, to avoid repeating ready to use functions from The Library   **Libft**   and always having them just by including the header file i. using : `include "libft.h"`